 It is often recognized as a prenup, ante-nuptial, or cohabitation agreement.
 But you may get confused about the marital agreement versus the prenuptial agreement in Canada.

-There are some sound differences between the martial agreement and the prenuptial agreement.
+There are some sound differences between the marital agreement and the prenuptial agreement.
 Let us discuss the differences in the following:

 Prenuptial Agreement Vs. Marital Agreement – The Differences